scale-it/algo-builder/docs/guide/execution-checkpoints.md

 ## Checkpoint storage `delete` boolean

-- Checkpoint structure have a additional flag `deleted` - if it's true, that means the respective asa/ssc is deleted from network, If this is the case, then the deployer will throw an error when trying to use that in other operation than `optOut`.
+- Checkpoint structure has an additional flag `deleted` - if it's true, that means the respective asa/ssc is deleted from network.
+If this is the case, then the deployer will throw an error when trying to use that in any operation other than `optOut`.